Who is this information for?

 worsening in nasal or chest symptoms in the first few hours after taking aspirin, ibuprofen, naproxen sodium, or other nonsteroidal anti-inflammatory drugs (NSAIDs).

-Worsening of symptoms may involve sudden nasal congestion, pain and pressure in the sinuses, wheezing, chest tightness, and cough.
+Worsening of symptoms of people with nasal polyps may involve sudden nasal congestion, pain and pressure in the sinuses, wheezing, chest tightness, and cough.
 These reactions can be severe and even life

 Chronic RhinoSinusitis Treatment